 Midfielder: Stelios Giannakopoulos

 Giannakopoulos is a regular pundit on Greek TV.
 In 2010, he retired from playing to become president of Greek Professional Footballers' Association and two years later started his coaching career with Paniliakos FC.
 The suspension of Giorgos Karagounis meant Giannakopoulos started the Lisbon final.
 Almost 13 months earlier he had scored in a 1-0 qualifying win against Spain in Zaragoza, a victory that kick-started Greece's run to glory.
-The former Bolton Wanderers FC, Hull City AFC and Larissa FC man enjoyed his best years with Olympiacos, winning the league in each of his seven seasons.
+The former Bolton Wanderers, Hull City and Larissa man enjoyed his best years with Olympiacos, winning the league in each of his seven seasons.

 Forward: Angelos Charisteas

 The most memorable moment of an international career spanning 88 caps and featuring 25 goals came when he headed the winner in the UEFA EURO 2004 final, having scored in a group match against Spain and versus France in the quarter-finals.
 The tall striker had something of a nomadic existence post-Portugal, leaving Werder Bremen for Ajax and then spending time with Feyenoord, Nürnberg, Bayer Leverkusen, Arles, Schalke, Panetolikos and Al Nassr.
 He was briefly technical director of Aris – his first club – in 2014.

 Forward: Zisis Vryzas